dev-ay/LiveProject/README.md

 ```html
 <div id="calendarTempSchedule" class="mt-40"></div>
 ```
-In this case the class "mt-40" was simply a CSS formatting class for adding 40 pixels to the top margin.
-I modeled it after Bootstrap4 (which was not available to me because we were using Bootstrap3 on this project):
+In this case the class "mt-40" was simply a `CSS` formatting class for adding 40 pixels to the top margin.
+I modeled it after `Bootstrap4` (which was not available to me because we were using `Bootstrap3` on this project):
 ```css
 .mt-40{
     margin-top:40px;
 }
 ```
 The way to display a calendar is by calling the FullCalendar constructor using jQuery on the `<div>` element id created earlier.
-In this case I placed the following code in the javascript script file:
+In this case I placed the following code in the `JavaScript` script file:
 ```javascript
 $(function () {
     $('#calendarTempSchedule').fullCalendar({